 You can store this puree in an airtight container in the fridge for 3-4 days.

 This puree can be frozen for up to 4 months.

-- Pop out the baby food cubes and place in a zip-lock baggie or stasher bag – don’t forget to re-label the baggie or stager bag for future reference.
+- Pop-out the baby food cubes and place them in a ziplock baggie or stasher bag.
+Don’t forget to relabel the baggie or stager bag for future reference.

 When can baby eat pears?

 Babies can have pears as one of their first foods.
 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age.
 Some of the developmental milestones babies need to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled in weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
 Before you start your baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready.

 GREAT PEAR COMBINATION PUREES

 While this pear puree is flavorsome and great by itself, it’s also super easy to mix and match with other nutrient-dense baby food purees.
 So give these fun Stage 2 flavor combos a try!

 DID YOU MAKE THIS PEAR PUREE?